Global existence and scattering for quadratic NLS with potential in 3D: Some multilinear analysis

+The first goal in this section is to prove bounds on the operator norm of the associated linear operators, and in particular show their geometric dependence on the $B_x$ norm of the potential.

-These kernels are very close to expressions that appear in \cite{BSmain}.
-Therefore we will see that we can adapt some results of this paper in our setting (note however that because of the frequency localizations we cannot use the results of \cite{BSmain} directly). \\ We will then be in a position to prove the generalizations of bilinear estimates needed to bound the iterates of the remainder terms from the expansion.
+The kernels in the present article are very close to expressions that appear in \cite{BSmain}, where their norms are shown to be geometric in a similar norm of the potential.
+Therefore we will see that we can adapt some results of this paper in our setting.
+Because of the frequency localizations we cannot use the results of \cite{BSmain} directly.
+The first two subsections 6.1 and 6.2 are dedicated to adapting the results of this paper.
+More precisely, the idea is to find recursive relations between the kernels, and use them to deduce the desired estimates from the case where only one copy of the potential is present.

+We will then be in a position to prove generalizations of Lemma \ref{bilin} in subsection 6.3.
+They are needed to bound the iterates of the remainder terms from the expansion: the added difficulty is that we must keep track of the dependence on $V$ in the estimates.